 For over a month under lockdown, people have forgone many of their social rituals and traditions.
 However, Muslims had no difficulty observing their religious obligations, even confined in their homes.

-HUSAM AHED SHAFEEQ
+HUSAM AHMED SHAFEEQ

 Sacrifice or blessing?

-Islam comprises injunctions that are essential and at the same time adequate for the well-being of man.
-Take for instance the Islamic commandment to eat and drink and not to exceed.
+Islam comprises injunctions that are essential and, at the same time, adequate for the well-being of man.
+Take, for instance, the Islamic commandment to eat, drink, and not exceed.
 This teaching is necessary as well as sufficient for a person to remain healthy.
 Obeying this injunction, a person forgoes whatever he forgoes for his own benefit.

 Boosting immunity alongside spirituality

 According to Alissa Rumsey, an intuitive eating counsellor, now is not the time to try fasting.
 The proponents of ‘no fasting’ have been warning that fasting during a pandemic would possibly make a person more vulnerable to the disease.
 However, there are no studies which further establish this point.
 The Centre for Evidence-Based Medicine in Oxford negated the existence of any evidence to suggest an adverse effect from fasting on healthy individuals.
 On the contrary, the opposite seems to be true.